-The Canadian Task Force on Preventive Health Care (CTFPHC) has been established by the Public Health Agency of Canada (PHAC) to develop clinical practice guidelines that support primary care providers in delivering preventive health care.
+The Canadian Task Force on Preventive Health Care was established by the Public Health Agency of Canada (PHAC) to develop clinical practice guidelines that support primary care providers in delivering preventive health care.

 Guideline development is based on systematic analysis of scientific evidence.

-- Direct the Evidence Synthesis Centre in the systematic review of scientific evidence according to key questions developed by the CTFPHC.
+- Directs the Evidence Synthesis Centres in the systematic review of scientific evidence according to key questions developed by the Task Force.

-- Adopt a standard methodology for assessing strength of evidence based on current scientific methods.
+- Uses GRADE methodology for assessing strength of evidence based on best-practice scientific methods.

-- Identify when to involve experts in other disciplines, to ensure the comprehensiveness of the analysis.
+- Identifies when to involve experts in other disciplines to ensure the comprehensiveness of the analysis.

-- Evaluate systematic review evidence and arrive at a consensus recommendation(s).
+- Evaluates systematic review evidence to develop consensus recommendations.

-- Develop guidance documents for each topic, which will be easily accessible to primary health care providers.
+- Develops guidance documents for each prevention topic to facilitate implementation by primary health care providers.

-The CTFPHC is an independent body of 15 primary care and prevention experts who recognise and support the need for evidence informed preventive activities in primary care in Canada.
-Learn more about each of the CTFPHC members by viewing the member biographies.
+The Task Force is an independent body of 15 primary care and prevention experts who recognise and support the need for evidence-informed preventive activities in primary care in Canada.
+Learn more about each of the Task Force members by viewing the member biographies.

 What is the Target Audience?

-Primary health care professionals are the CTFPHC’s primary target audience.
-The work of the CTFPHC is also relevant to community and public health professionals (public health nurses, nutritionists), physician specialists, other health care and allied health professionals, program developers, policy makers, and the Canadian public.
+Primary health care professionals are the Task Force’s primary target audience.
+The work of the Task Force is also relevant to community and public health professionals (public health nurses, nutritionists), physician specialists, other health care and allied health professionals, program developers, policy makers, and the Canadian public.